sweatco/xcode-archive-cache/README.md

 # Usage

 - Run `xcode-archive-cache` **before building app**.
-This will update cache and inject cached products into project.
+This will update the cache and inject cached products into the project.
-- Build app as usual (Xcode, xcodebuild, Fastlane)
+- Archive the app as usual (Xcode, xcodebuild, Fastlane)

+Please refer to the [example project](https://github.com/sweatco/xcode-archive-cache-example) for usage examples.